colonelPanic2/sp2023-445/notebooks/luis/README.md

 ####CHECK THE DIFFERENCES IN PERFORMANCE FOR THE PARALLEL APPROACH AND THE REGULAR, SEQUENTIAL APPROACH OF READING FROM THE CAMERA

 # 2023-04-04 - PCB redesign 2

-(remove ultrasonic sensor interrupt, forward 1 bit of proximity data to the pi, replace a second, redundant trigger for the ultrasonic sensors with an output to the Pi for recording runtime data/determining when to send the next signal from the Pi)

 While setting up the code base for the microcontroller, we found that the interrupt for the ultrasonic sensors had no practical value.
 Also, we found that we could free a pin on the microcontroller if we eliminated a redundant second trigger for the ultrasonic sensors and had one trigger that activated both sensors at once.
 Our goal is to find out how we should repurpose these two pins on the microcontroller.